 Information to be filed

-The information to be filed in the BO register for each natural person beneficial owner is the following:
+The information to be filed in the UBO register for each natural person beneficial owner is the following:

 - Name, surname, date of birth, nationality and residential address